-A Varahavatara sculpture is installed in one of the devakoshtas of the Durga Temple located in Aihole about 22 miles from Badami.
+A Varahavatara sculpture can be found in one of the devakoshtas of the Durga Temple at Aihole, about 22 miles east of Badami.
 Also built by the Badami Chalukyas, it is a free-standing temple carved with many sculptures and reliefs similar to those in the Badami cave temples.

 Ashtabhuja (Eight-Armed) Vishnu

-The image shows a beautiful relief depicting Vishnu with eight arms carved on the left side of the Cave – 3 facade.
+This beautiful relief depicting Vishnu with eight arms is carved on the left extension of the facade.

 Check the other Ashtabhuja Vishnu sculptures: